francelwebdev/francelwebdev/README.md

   The Frontend is an VueJS application build with Quasar framework.
   <br>
-  The Backend is an GraphQL API build with NodeJS, ExpressJS, Prisma ORM.
+  The Backend is an GraphQL API build with NodeJS, ExpressJS, Express-graphql, Graphql-tools, Prisma ORM.

 </p>